CodeEditApp/CodeEditLanguages/Sources/CodeEditLanguages/Documentation.docc/Documentation.md

 ![logo](codeeditlanguages-logo)

-This package includes a binary framework `CodeLanguagesContainer.xcframework` which bundles all languages as a binary.
+This package includes a binary framework `CodeLanguagesContainer.xcframework` which bundles all `tree-sitter` languages in a single binary to greatly reduce SPM package resolution times.

 The languages are then served as a ``CodeLanguage``.

+## SwiftTreeSitter

+This package heavily depends on [SwiftTreeSitter](https://github.com/ChimeHQ/SwiftTreeSitter) by [Matt Massicotte](https://twitter.com/mattie).

 ## Topics